unnus/unnus/content/podcast/season-one/branding-and-business-positioning-in-healthcare.md

 Susan:

-sure.
+Sure.
 My website is www.susanmeierstudio.com.
 And Meier , by the way is m e i e r, which is a very typical Swiss spelling, but a very atypical American spelling, so I have to spell it.
 And my Twitter is Susan H. Meier.
 So all of those places are good resources.
 And I'm always happy to answer questions, you can schedule a 15 minute chat with me for free.
 And also on my website, I have some downloadables.
 I've created a series of workbook exercises.
 For those who might want to try to do this on a budget on their own, you know, do it yourself.
 I've captured the methodology that I use with larger clients in a way that is shareable for you if you are, you know, a small business owner and just trying to dip a toe in the water of branding.
 And I have also like office hours, people want just a little bit of my time to help them through that.
 That's all on my website.

 Sliman: